Continuing the theme from previous posts, in this article we will be taking a look at Amy’s impact and influence on popular culture.

 Whenever she performed she did not need back up dancers or to dance around or anything like that.
 She could wow the audience with her voice alone.
 After her rise to fame we start seeing many more female performers of this ilk such as Adele, Susan Boyle and Emeli Sande.

-Of course I am not saying Amy WInehouse was the first female performer not to use her looks to sell music even from her generation.
+I am not saying Amy WInehouse was the first female performer not to use her looks to sell music even from her generation.
 The likes of Amy Lee debuted before her.
 However again I think it was Amy who really lead to a wave of female artists like this.
-Amy was after all marketed for her voice and her voice alone, and thus after her global success other artists started being marketed for their voice like Adele Susan Boyle, Paloma Faith, Florence Welch and Emeli Sande.
+Amy was after all marketed for her voice and her voice alone, and therefore after her global success other artists started being marketed for their voice like Adele Susan Boyle, Paloma Faith, Florence Welch and Emeli Sande.
 If you want to give an artist credit for allowing female performers to be big without having to star in overtly sexualized videos then its Amy not Adele you should give the credit to.

 Rise in Eccentric performers